Datateknologerna-vid-Abo-Akademi/gulis-python-examples/README.md

 # gulis-python-examples
-Collection of python examples to complete to get use to python programming and understanding the program flow.
+Collection of python examples and exercises to complete to get use to python programming and understanding the program flow.

 ## Introduction